 Coping with Your Changing Body After Cancer Treatment

-Cancer treatment may be over, but for many cancer survivors, there are some lasting effects on the body.
+Cancer treatment may be over, but for many cancer survivors, there are some lasting effects on the body and mind.
 Both men and women may experience physical changes that can affect their self-esteem.
-Find out what you can try as you cope with these physical changes that often affect our mental outlook.

 Cancer Can Have a Long-Term Impact on Your Body

 Depending on the type of cancer, the treatment process may have changed your body in very noticeable ways, some of which are permanent, some of which may not be permanent but could be evident for months or even years.
 All of these changes can impact your self-esteem and confidence while you learn to adjust and accept what’s new for your post-treatment body.